nokia/SReXperts/docs/nsp/intermediate/48-nsp-device-specific-infra-config.md

 Spend some time to go through the generated code.
 The intent-type uses a visionary modular design.
 Resources in the `common` folder are the same for all intent-types generated.
 A default view-config is created to improve WebUI usability.
 The main files that contain custom code are the YANG module and the `script-content.mjs`.
 If you've designed intent-types for NSP before, you may recognize the object-oriented design.
 Be aware, this takes advantage of the new JavaScript engine (GraalJS), that is available since NSP 24.11.
 ///

+/// hint
+To create an `ip-filter` in model-driven SR OS, you must provide both the `IP Filter Name` and the `Filter ID`.
+While the `Filter ID` is optional in the underlying YANG model, creating filters by name alone would require automatic identifier assignment, which is not enabled by default.
+The same principle applies to other nodal configuration objects such as customers and services.
+///

 **Import intent-types and creating templates in ICM**:

 * Navigate to `Device Management > Configuration Intent Types`.